 - Malformed prefix links prey on people who do not pay attention to a URL’s prefix.
 For example, http://google.com (fake, do not visit) is different from https://google.com (legit).

-- Subdomain links give an illusion that a link leads to a legitimate site, but it’s a purposefully misplaced subdomain in the middle of a URL, e.g., https://microsoft.com.office365.ru vs. https://microsoft.com/office365 (let’s explore URL structure below).
+- Subfolder links give an illusion that a link leads to a legitimate site, but it’s a purposefully misplaced subfolder in the middle of a URL, e.g., https://microsoft.com.office365.ru vs. https://microsoft.com/office365 (let’s explore URL structure below).

-I discussed the different forms of URL phishing above, but here’s an example of what it may look like in an email you receive:
+I discussed the different forms of URL phishing above, but here’s a detailed example of what it may look like in an email you receive:

-How do I know if my URL is safe?
+How do I know if a URL is safe?

-Also, if you learn to read URLs, you can be more confident in dealing with phishing attempts.
+Knowing how to read URLs is necessary if you want to be more confident in dealing with phishing attempts.
+Let’s dig in.

 Reading URLs to avoid URL phishing

-Every URL consists of three parts: protocol, domain, and subdomain.
+Every URL consists of three parts: protocol, domain, and subfolder (subdirectory).

 The protocol determines how the information requests travel from a user to a domain and back.
 Big brands and self-respecting entities will use HTTPS over HTTP because it’s more secure.
-Many times this leaves HTTP links as partners in crime for URL phishing attacks.
+This often leaves HTTP links as partners in crime for URL phishing attacks.

 A URL’s subdomain is where things can get tricky.
 Usually, it shows a page within a specific website and follows the domain name.
 However, as per the example below, you can also place it in the middle.